Ira-Trygub/Ira-Trygub.github.io/about.md

 permalink: /about/
 ---

-I'm Dmytro Orlov, a software engineer from Cracow, Poland.
-I am working as a scala developer at Strikead by Sizmek.

-On this blog, I'm discussing functional programming, as well as anything related to the software development process.
+Hi, my name is Iryna Trygub and I am a junior specialist in the field of Machine Learning and Data Science.
+I am currently studying applied computer science at HAW Hamburg and am looking forward to getting my first experience in real production projects.
+On this page, you can get acquainted with my educational projects.
 You can get in touch via [email][mailto].

-I can also be found on Twitter {% include icon-twitter.html username="DmytroOrlov" %} and GitHub {% include icon-github.html username="DmytroOrlov" %}
+I can also be found on  GitHub {% include icon-github.html username="Ira-Trygub" %}
 My [CV][cv].

-[mailto]: mailto:orlov.dm@gmail.com
+[mailto]: mailto:triirra@gmail.com
-[cv]: /DmytroOrlovCVforScalaDeveloper.pdf
+[cv]: /Iryna_Trygub_CV_2021.pdf